 James joined Watsi on March 12th, 2013.
-Seven years ago, James joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, James joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 James' most recent donation traveled 8,300 miles to support Ner, a man from Burma, to fund hernia surgery.

 James has funded healthcare for 83 patients in 13 countries.